Conflict Competencies 360

 - Click here to access the assessment.

 - Create a login using the email address you use for your ICCCR class (if you are in one).
-Creating an account will allow us to connect your data to those of your friends and colleagues who have provided ratings for you.
+Creating an account will allow us to connect your data to those of your friends and colleagues who will provide ratings for you.
 We highly recommend you use a password that you do not use for other sites.
+Please do not use the Facebook login option, as this will make it difficult for you to share the assessment with your raters.

 - Take ONLY Part A. It will tell you when you are done.

-- When Person B has finished Part B, person C will automatically be emailed an invitation to complete the assessment, along with instructions to complete Part C. You will also be notified by email.
-When you get this email, please also send them the email address and password to your Guided Track account.
+- When Person B has finished Part B, person C will be emailed instructions to complete Part C.

-- When Person C has finished Part C, person D will automatically be emailed an invitation to complete the assessment, along with instructions to complete Part D. You will also be notified by email.
-When you get this email, please also send them the email address and password to your Guided Track account.
+- When Person C has finished Part C, person D will be emailed instructions to complete Part D.

-The reason our system sends the invitations to person B, C, and D one at a time is to avoid more than one rater taking it at the same time, which may confuse the assessment.
+The reason our system sends the invitations one at a time is to avoid more than one rater taking it at the same time, which may confuse the program.
+If you get the email with instructions that were intended for your raters, please forward it to them.

-- PART B should be someone from your PERSONAL LIFE
+- Person B should be someone from your PERSONAL LIFE

-- PART C should be someone in your PROFESSIONAL life with higher power than you
+- Person C should be someone in your PROFESSIONAL life with higher power than you (e.g. a supervisor)

-- PART D should be someone in your PROFESSIONAL life with lower power than you in
+- Person D should be someone in your PROFESSIONAL life with lower power than you in (e.g. a supervisee)

 The basic training in collaborative negotiation that we offer at the International Center for Cooperation and Conflict Resolution at Teachers College, Columbia University is essentially a social-psychological model of negotiation that incorporates both integrative and social justice components (Coleman/Raider Model; see Raider, Coleman and Gerson 2000).
 This model is consistent with the social-psychological theory and research of Deutsch on cooperation and competition (1973; 2000a) and social justice (1985; 2000b), as well as related theory on social interdependence (Johnson and Johnson 1989) and integrative negotiation (Follett 1924; Lewicki, Saunders, and Minton 1997).